Atlanta Hawks: 2013–2018: Mike Budenholzer era

-In the Eastern Conference first round, the Hawks defeated the Brooklyn Nets in six games.
-The Hawks then advanced to the Eastern Conference Semifinals to face the Washington Wizards, also defeating them in six games.
+In the first round, the Hawks defeated the Brooklyn Nets in six games.
+The Hawks then advanced to the conference semifinals to face the Washington Wizards, also defeating them in six games.
 It was the first time they had advanced past the second round since 1967, their second-last year in St. Louis.
-The Hawks advanced to the Eastern Conference Finals for the first time in franchise history, when they lost in four games to the Cleveland Cavaliers.
+The Hawks advanced to the conference finals for the first time in franchise history, when they lost in four games to the Cleveland Cavaliers.

 On June 22, 2016, the Hawks traded Jeff Teague to Indiana in a three-team deal, that would give Utah's 12th pick in the 2016 NBA draft to the Hawks.
 On July 8, 2016, Horford signed a four-year, $113 million contract with the Boston Celtics.
 On July 12, 2016, Dwight Howard agreed to return home to Atlanta on a three-year, $70 million contract with the Hawks.
 The Hawks finished the season with a 43–39 record, good enough for the fifth seed.
 They lost in the first round to the Washington Wizards in six games.

 On June 20, 2017, Howard was traded, along with the 31st overall pick in the 2017 NBA draft, to the Charlotte Hornets in exchange for Marco Bellinelli, Miles Plumlee, and the 41st overall pick in the same draft.
 Two days later, the Hawks selected Wake Forest power forward John Collins with the 19th overall pick.
 On July 13, 2017, Paul Millsap left the Hawks by signing a multi-year deal with the Denver Nuggets.

 The loss of Howard and Millsap proved insurmountable for the rebuilding Hawks as they finished with a 24–58 record in the 2017–18 season, last in the Eastern Conference, and missed the playoffs for the first time since the 2006–07 season.
 On April 25, 2018, the Hawks and head coach Budenholzer had mutually decided to part ways.
 Budenholzer later signed a deal to coach the Milwaukee Bucks.